Vlastimir Kusik

-Vlastimir Kusik (Osijek, 1953. – Osijek, 2018.), was a Croatian art historian, art critic and long-term curator of Gallery of Fine Arts, Osijek.
+Vlastimir Kusik (Osijek, 1953 – Osijek, 2018), was a Croatian art historian, art critic and long-term curator of the Gallery of Fine Arts, Osijek.

 Biography

-Kusik was born in Osijek, Croatia, he studied art history and archaeology in University of Zagreb and graduated 1976.
+Kusik was born in Osijek, Croatia; he studied art history and archaeology in the University of Zagreb and graduated in 1976.

 Between 1977 and 1981, he worked in Regional conservation institute for Slavonia in Osijek.